RafaelLaya/Dynos_Adventure/README.md

 # Dyno's-Adventure

 Dyno's Adventure main character is Dyno, a brave knight who lives in a very dangerous world.
 Dyno must avoid the dangers and try to live as much as possible.
-The top-level module interfaces with the DE1 SoC board.
+The game is for the DE1 SoC board, but should be easily ported to other SoCs by modifying the top-level module with the correct sources for Audio, VGA, PS/2, and Clock signals.

 # Dependencies
 * Everything is self-contained in this repository